The Best Boat Rentals in Cannes

 What to know about renting a boat in Cannes

 When it comes to boating, Cannes is a bucket-list destination for many travelers and enthusiasts.
-Charter a yacht for a luxurious day of sailing, speed around the coastline in a powerboat or try out one of the many water sports offerings of Cannes while on vacation.
+Charter a yacht for a luxurious day of sailing, speed around the coastline in a powerboat or try out one of the many water sports offerings, like scuba diving trips, while in Cannes on vacation.

 For yacht rentals, chartering a boat with a captain is a great way to get the most out of your vacation in Cannes.
 You can customize your boating day with the choice of cocktails, a meal, and discuss with your captain which highlights and spots you want to see from the water.

 Cannes is an ideal sailing destination.
 The moderate winds, warm sunshine, and different locations to drop anchor make it ideal for a day cruising around by wind power.
 The color of the water contrasted with the beautiful onshore architecture and natural features makes the French Riviera a top sailing destination of the world.
 Rent a sailboat for a day for an unforgettable experience.

 Dolphin tours leaving from Cannes are a fantastic option.
 Travelers who opt for a tour get to interact with these beautiful creatures.
 You’ll get up close and personal as they play in the waves and swim around the boat.

 A day trip from Cannes on a boat to the nearby Lérins Islands is a must.
 It's an unforgettable experience to have with your travel partners.
 A short boat ride will land you right into some gorgeous natural scenery and an old monastery, pristine beaches and peace and quiet.
 It’s very close to the hustle and bustle of Cannes, but the striking difference makes it feel like an entirely different world.
 Drop anchor off your sailboat and enjoy top-notch snorkeling and diving in this protected area.

 Top boat rentals and water experiences in Cannes